-Moving house: This can either refer to a radical change in the way your attitudes and feelings create a sense of the world around you, or that you are in process of being changed by circumstances and events, and therefore deals with the difficulties or excitement/plans in facing the change.
+Moving or new house: This can either refer to a radical change in the way your attitudes and feelings create a sense of the world around you, or that you are in process of being changed by circumstances and events, and therefore deals with the difficulties or excitement/plans in facing the change.
 Certainly it reflects some sort of personal change, most likely to do with the way you live your life.

 Example: Joan had a dream as an 11 year old child and has had it 20 times over the past 40 years.
 When she was 11 her family moved from a wonderful big country home into a small city road.
 She didn’t want to move house and didn’t have anyone to share her difficult feelings about not wanting to move.
 So, never having expressed her feelings the dream kept recurring.

 Example: The difficulty of facing change is also reflected in the dreams Diana still has as an adult.
 She dreams her children are always young and her parents always as they were when she was young.

 This can have very deep meaning, as it can show the influences from your past that are still active in you; it can mean influences from your ancestors and your far past.

 Other person’s house: Another person’s life.
 If you go in the house, it shows you getting involved with that person, perhaps being a part of their life – as for instance entering a relationship.
 If you are watching someone else go in the house, it suggests an awareness of that person, or an aspect of self, being involved in another person’s life.
 See entry below on seeing partner go into someone else’s house.